ariasmiguel/tidyverse/R4DS/Chapter 20/Chapter_20.md

 #### Dates and date-times

-Numeric vectors taht represent the number of days since 1 January 1970.
+Numeric vectors that represent the number of days since 1 January 1970.

 ```r